Laura Fuentes

 Can I Freeze It?

-Alternatively, if you want to make this chicken stew and freeze it for later with the best results, prepare it as directed but don’t add the potatoes or cream.
-Freeze and thaw the soup using the directions above.
-Once it’s reheating on the stove, add the potatoes and cook until tender.
+Alternatively, if you want to freeze this chicken stew with the best results, prepare it as directed but don't add the potatoes or cream.
+Once it's reheating on the stove, add the potatoes and cook until tender.
 Before serving, stir in the cream, and continue to cook for another 5 minutes.

 large bowl of chicken stew